Cultural impact of BTS: Tourism and live events

+Music industry and global sales

 As of June 2019, BTS' economic effect on South Korea was estimated to be over ₩5.5 trillion ($4.65 billion) per year, about 0.3% of South Korea's GDP.
 That is comparable to Korean Air, the flagship airline of South Korea, whose contribution to South Korea's GDP is 0.7%.
 The 2019 annual ticket sales data released by the Korean online ticketing site Interpark revealed that BTS' world tour "Love Yourself: Speak Yourself" concert at the Seoul Olympic Stadium ranked number one, with BTS topping the ticket sales for the second consecutive year on Interpark.
 Outside of South Korea, BTS' concerts at Wembley Stadium were estimated to have brought around ₩100 billion ($82 million) as a direct economic effect to the city of London.
 After BTS went to Malta for its show Bon Voyage 3, the Malta Tourism Authority reported a 237% increase of Korean tourists visiting the country and credited BTS as the reason for the increase.
 Along with Ariana Grande and Drake, BTS was credited as a key act boosting global music sales to $19 billion in 2018.
 Such a profit had not been seen since 2006, after digital purchases gained momentum.

 In 2020, a joint report by the Ministry of Culture, Sports and Tourism and Korea Culture and Tourism Institute estimated an economic effect of ₩1.7 trillion ($1.43 billion) to be created by BTS' entry at number one in the Billboard Hot 100 Chart with "Dynamite."
 BTS was again credited as one of the acts that helped boost global music industry revenues to $21.6 billion in 2020, the highest figure since 2002.